 Bensard’s highlight reel got under way early in the second half when Hoosac’s Lily Kronick headed a crossing pass toward an open section of net.
 Besnard dove backward to her right and was able to just get a hand on the ball to keep the game scoreless.
 She turned the same trick with the game tied 1-1, this time she dove to her left and barely deflected a shot from Meg Rodowicz wide.

 "Margot comes out to play," Greylock sweeper Alexa Adams said.
 "I feel really safe with her behind me, honestly.
 I know that if I make a mistake she will save me.
 I know that she will do anything to make a save.
-She’ll sacrifice her
+She’ll sacrifice her well-being just to keep the ball out of our net."

 Despite making two diving stops, one leaping punch out and another nice sliding save in regulation and overtime, her biggest save of the night came in the first round of penalty kicks.